schmichael/mmstats/README.rst

 About
 =====

-Mmstats is a way to expose (mmstats.py) and read (slurpstats, pollstats, mmash) diagnostic/statistical values for applications.
+Mmstats is a way to expose and read diagnostic values and metrics for applications.

 Think of mmstats as /proc for your application and the readers as procps utilities.

+This project is a Python implementation, but compatible implementations can be made in any language (see Goals).

 -----
 Goals